 Leather burnishers are handy tools that help produce clean, finished edges on leather goods.
 Which type is the best?
 We’ll find out.

-My favorite burnishing setup is a hardwood burnishing bit from Pro Edge (click here to see it on ProEdge) mounted into a fixed machine, such as the POWERTEC BF600 bench buffer (click here to see it on amazon).
-The bit can also be mounted in a drill press or desk-mounted rotary tool.
-The hardwood of the burnishing bit works well on the leather edge.
-While the fixed machine allows for stable operations and two hands free to word the leather around the moving bit.
+My favorite burnishing setup is a hardwood burnishing bit from Pro Edge (click here to see it on ProEdge) mounted in a drill press or desk-mounted rotary tool.
+The hardwood of the burnishing bit works well on the leather edge, while a desk-mounted fixed machine allows for stable operations and two hands free to work the leather around the moving bit.

 Hand-held burnishers definitely do work, though require a lot of arm motion to generate heat through friction over the leather edge.
 When working for long periods of time, or on a big leather piece, a motorized burnisher is definitely a bug help.
 Let’s explore more about when it makes sense to use each.